-Under the Chain of Responsibility (CoR) and National Heavy Vehicle (NHVL) laws, everyone in the supply chain must take ‘reasonable steps’ to prevent driver fatigue and ensure a driver does not drive a heavy vehicle while impaired by fatigue – an approach also consistent with existing Occupational Health & Safety (OHS) laws.
+Under the Chain of Responsibility (CoR) and National Heavy Vehicle (NHVL) laws, everyone in the supply chain must take ‘every reasonably practicable measure’ to ensure the safety of their employees, contractors, customers and visitors.
+This includes all aspects covered under Chain of Responsibility legislation, including the requirement to prevent driver fatigue and ensure a driver does not drive a heavy vehicle while impaired by fatigue – an approach also consistent with existing Occupational Health & Safety (OHS) laws.

 Employers and customers will be held accountable for dangerous work schedules and long truck queues, which are known to be major causes of fatigue.
 If poor business practices endanger the lives of other road users, there will be severe penalties for those responsible.